johnnynines/testy-snek/README.md

 - **Custom Assertions**: Verify window states, control properties, and UI behaviors
 - **HTML Reports**: Generate detailed test reports with screenshots
 - **Code Coverage**: Track which parts of your application are covered by tests
+- **Automatic Test Generation**: Analyze your projects and automatically generate tests

 ## Requirements